Do you want to permanently delete this comment?

 In a way, the whole thing terrified him, but even so, the thought of Mehmet’s sacrifice touched him.
 It made him feel a little less lost.
 And – though he still found it impossible to imagine himself having sex with a man, voluntarily, he realized he felt a strong affection for his colleague.
 Colleague and friend.

 Mehmet too, found it hard to get any sleep.
 Things hadn’t turned out the way he’d imagined, but it didn’t really matter.
 He knew they’d be alright now.
-In a way, it was good to be back home.
+In a way, it would be good to get back home.
 If only he hadn’t loved Leo so.FIN

 To leave a comment, join us withoror via email.